przemyslslaw/przemyslslaw.github.io/_pages/about.md

 <!-- My research contributes statistical methods to understand and augment social intelligence in the systems of our information society.
 The ambition of my research is to develop a mathematical understanding of fundamental social processes and to design **fair and efficient social** computing systems. -->

-My research contributes statistical methods to understand and augment public opinion formation within our digital information society's systems.
-My endeavors are geared towards ensuring that the social media and Al of tomorrow are representative, fair, explainable, and ready to interact with our open world for public good.
+My research contributes statistical methods to *understand* and *augment* public opinion formation within our digital information society's systems.
+My endeavors are geared towards ensuring that tomorrow's AI and social media are representative, fair, explainable, and ready to interact with our open world for public good.

-* To deepen our understanding of public opinion, I innovate statistical methods for extracting representative signals about the public from social media and news media.
+* To deepen our *understanding* of public opinion, I innovate statistical methods for extracting representative signals about the public from social media and news media.

-* To augment public opinion formation, recognizing the challenges of misinformation, bias, and polarization for modern democracies, I pioneer representative social media designs facilitating political discourse.
-Simultaneously, I develop machine learning methods to ensure automated decision-making adheres to legal provisions, preventing discrimination while providing transparent AI explanations.
+* To *augment* public opinion formation, I pioneer representative social media designs facilitating political discourse and machine learning methods that adheres to legal provisions, preventing discrimination while providing transparent AI explanations.